 The LED test is used to check whether the button backlight on the front panel is functional.
-Operate
+Operate Utility>Maintenance > Self Test > LED Test to recall the following interface:

 Press the "Single" button and the first LED on the front panel will light.
 The corresponding position of the key on the screen will also change color.
 Press the "Single" button to check the next button.
 Press the "Single" button consecutively until all the backlights are tested.
 Press the "Run/Stop" button to exit the LED test.